Start at Penn State Law in University Park. Go Anywhere in the World.

 About Penn State Law

-- Exposure to emerging technologies in the legal field and the legal questions posed by new technology
+- Curriculum based in emerging technology and analysis of the legal questions posed by new technology;

 What We Do

 Interdisciplinary and collaborative partnerships are a core strategy in our mission of providing students with an innovative legal education at Penn State Law in University Park.
 Through our Legal-Tech Virtual Lab, we partner with leading legal technology companies to offer workshops to train Penn State Law students in groundbreaking technologies being implemented in today’s legal practice.

 The Law, Policy, and Engineering (LPE) initiative, launched in 2019, takes a comprehensive approach to solving major societal challenges.
 A joint initiative between Penn State Law in University Park, the College of Engineering, and the School of International Affairs, LPE proposes an innovative and ambitious set of new degrees, certificates and courses, and interdisciplinary research and scholarly collaborations.
 Students and professors in the Veterans and Servicemembers Legal Clinic and Family Law Clinic have collaborated in LPE courses where law students and engineering students work together to create technology to close the access to justice gap.
 Recent LPE symposia and guest speakers have focused on topics including election security, next-gen biodevices, aerospace engineering, law, and policy, and the interdisciplinary impact of COVID-19.

 In 2020, in partnership with LegalSifter and Penn State’s Office of Sponsored Programs, we announced a strategic pilot project to explore a “combined intelligence” solution for the negotiation of sponsored-research contracts.
 The goal: to help the University’s negotiators review contracts more quickly and confidently, while in compliance with best practices.

 Interdisciplinary Education and Research at a Leading Big 10 University